-- Some people may have difficulty understanding the multilayer architecture of Angular, and this can affect debugging on the framework.
+- Some people may have difficulty understanding the multilayer architecture of Angular, and this can affect debugging on the frontend framework.
 Debugging a sizeable Angular-based app can be an excruciating process.

 - Web applications created with Angular have limited SEO options, which can be hard to reach by search engine crawlers.

 When to use Angular

 Angular is the go-to web frontend framework when creating a large enterprise website or a large-scale project with complex infrastructure.
 It’s also suitable for projects involving progressive web applications (PWA).

 React frontend framework is undoubtedly our favorite frontend framework.
 Here are why we love it: